Photo Credit: Meaghan Manning

-Look for wading birds along the shores of the lakes and ponds on the Lake Wales Ridge.
+Look for wading birds along the shores of lakes and ponds on the Lake Wales Ridge.
 Nesting pairs of osprey occur at the Lake Placid Scrub tract and the Royce Unit.
 Bald eagles nest at the Lake Placid Scrub site and the Royce Unit.
-The threatened Florida scrub-jay is relatively common some of tracts.
-A 1992-93 survey located 164 scrub jay groups on acquired sites, and 153 additional groups on lands sought for acquisition.
-Together these lands contain nearly 10 percent of the entire population of jays that still exist in Florida.
+A restored freshwater marsh on the Royce Unit fills with seasonal rainfall and attracts scores of wading birds, shorebirds and waterfowl.
+The threatened Florida scrub-jay was once relatively common in some of the tracts, when surveyed in 1992-93.
+However, a 2011 report showed a serious decline.
+Aggressive, ongoing management practices have stabilized some jay populations in the WEA, which contains nearly 10 percent of the entire population of jays that still exist in Florida.

 Wildlife Spotlight: Sand Skink